ADanayal/Reduced-Order-Wake-Modelling-tool/README.md

 https://openfast.readthedocs.io

-A Representative file are provided to present the inputs used for each TurbSim simulation.
+A Representative file is provided to present the inputs used for each TurbSim simulation.
 ---

 ## Attribution